NateEag/how-i-code/drafts/emoji-and-unicode.rst

-I think emoji should never have been added to Unicode.
+I am annoyed at emoji's presence in Unicode.

-It's too late now, obviously - backwards compatibility means there's no going back.
+I think putting them there was a brilliant sociological hack to get Unicode universally supported, but it still bothers the purist in me.

-Nonetheless, Unicode was about defining the characters used in all human languages for written communication.
+Conceptually, Unicode was about defining the characters used in all human languages for written communication.
 Emoji are not characters and have no business being in there, IMO.